agrover/froyo/API.md

 | Value | Description
 |-------|----------------
-|0      | Good
+|0      | Good, in use
+|1      | Good, not in use
-|1      | Bad
+|2      | Bad
-|2      | Not present
+|3      | Not present

 ##### Method: `AddBlockDevice`

 In Args: `BlockDevicePath`(string), `Force`(bool)

 Adds the given block device to the Froyodev.
-The `Force` parameter's behavior is similar to the `Create` method.
+The `Force` parameter's behavior is similar to its use in the `Create` method.

 ##### Method: `RemoveBlockDevice`

 In Args: `BlockDevicePath`(string)

 Removes the given block device from the Froyodev.
-This will cause the Froyodev to enter either non-redundant or a failed mode, depending on if the Froyodev was previously already non-redundant or not.
+If the block device was in-use, this will cause the Froyodev to enter either non-redundant or a failed mode, depending on whether the Froyodev was previously already non-redundant or not.

 ##### Method: `Reshape`